-Master’s students Psychology with specialisation Applied Cognitive Psychology
+Only open to master’s students in Psychology with specialisation Applied Cognitive Psychology

 In this course, a variety of approaches aimed at enhancing cognitive performance (e.g. vigilance, creativity, memory, productivity) is critically evaluated.
 Students will learn which techniques are applied, whether they really work, and how this is tested.
-The mechanisms behind cognitive enhancement are discussed in both a behavioral and a psychobiological framework.
+The mechanisms behind cognitive enhancement are discussed in both a behavioural and a psychobiological framework.
 In the workgroup meetings the various topics will be elaborated upon and critically evaluated in oral presentations and (prepared) group discussions.

 Lecture overview (attendance compulsory):

 This is the theoretical part of the specialization in human potential.
-After this course, students have a complete overview of prevalent techniques for cognitive enhancement and their scientific status.
+After this course students:

 Mode of instruction

-4 meetings of 2 hours for student presentations (attendance compulsory)
+2) 8 work group sessions of 2 hours for student presentations and discussions (attendance compulsory)

 The assessment is based on: